Design-Based Inference for Spatial Experiments under Unknown Interference: Inferential assumptions

-A final assumption defines an increasing domain asymptotic growth process in which the number of independent pairs of intervention points increases.
-Our asymptotic analysis considers a sequence of $\mathcal{N}_N$ sets of intervention points that reside in a corresponding a sequence of sets $\mathcal{X}_N$ of points that are a subset of an infinite countable lattice in $\mathbb{R}^2$.
-We have the following condition on the spacing of the intervention points:
+A final assumption defines an increasing-domain asymptotic growth process in which the number of independent pairs of intervention nodes increases.
+Define $\node_{N}(i; d) \equiv \{j \in \node_N: d_{ij} \leq d\}$, the set of intervention nodes whose distance to node $i$ is less than $d$.
+We have the following asymptotic restriction on the spacing of the intervention nodes: \begin{assn}{(Intervention node spacing)} Let $b:[0,\infty)\to [0,\infty)$ be a function independent of sample sizes.
+For each $d$ and all large sample sizes $N$, the sequence of intervention nodes satisfies $\sup_{i\in \node_N}|\node_{N}(i; d)| \leq b(d)$. \end{assn}

-\begin{assn}{(Intervention point spacing.)} All unique elements in $\{\mathcal{N}_N, N \in \mathbb{N}\}$ have distance at least $d_0 > 0$ from each other. \end{assn} C\ref{assn:spacing} is satisfied when the intervention points are deliberately chosen such that they are not too close to each other.
-For example, researchers can first divide the space into disjointed areas and select one intervention point from each area.
-It ensures that as $N \rightarrow \infty$, the number of intervention points that reside within a given distance of each other is uniformly bounded \citep[Lemma 1]{jenish_prucha2009_clt_spatial_interaction}.
-Conditions C\ref{assn:local-inf} plus C\ref{assn:spacing} imply that the following condition holds, which we state directly: